Khin Maung Win (mathematician)

 Dr Khin Maung Win (ခင်မောင်ဝင်း; also known as Khin Maung Win (Math), 23 October 1940 – 3 August 2021) was a Burmese writer and retired math professor at the Yangon University.
 He is notable for topics ranging from math teachings and literature and has written many mathematical books in his career.
 His math books were collected for all school libraries as part of a development project of Myanmar Education.

 Early life and education

 Khin Maung Win was born on 23 October 1940, in Rangoon, Burma.
 He was the only son of prominent author Khin Myo Chit and her husband Khin Maung Lat, an author.
 He graduated with math General Honors BA (Gen. Hons.) in 1956 and MA (Math) in 1966 from Yangon University, and received PhD from the University of Caen Normandy in 1970.

 Personal life

 Khin married Tatkatho Shwe Yi Win, an author, in 1967.
-They have twin children, Maung Yeet and Junior Win, who is also an author.
+They have twin children, Maung Yit and Junior Win, who is also an author.